pillarwallet/x/README.md

 # Welcome to PillarX!

 ## PillarX is an ecosystem of trustable web3 apps all in one place.
-We've taken care of the infrstructure and account management so you don't need to.
+We've taken care of the infrastructure and account management so you don't need to.

 🛠️ **Here to build a PillarX app?** Head over to the [README.md](src/apps/README.md) file within the `src/apps` directory to learn how to get started.